airalab/robonomics.academy/README.md

  2. If your lesson is in progress you must add `status: in progress` for your lesson **AND** `progress: progress` or `progress: coming`  for your course!

  > progress - some lessons are ready, coming - zero lessons are done
+ > if your lesson/course wasn't published (published: false)  and it's your first doc then you need to go to courses/authors/authors.yaml, find your name and remove hide option